 You will need two t-shirts that are wider than the circumference of the top of your thy, measured from under arm to underarm, across the width of the t-shirt.
 One will be your pattern, the other your sample garment.

-Cut a piece of elastic for the waistband that is smaller than the waist of the garment (and comfortable), and fold into the top of your sample garment, matching front/back and side seams of garment and elastic.
-Zig zag in place!
+For your final garment, cut a piece of elastic for the waistband that is smaller than the waist of the garment (and comfortable around your waist), and zigzag raw edges together into a circle.
+Mark or pin the side seams of your pants, and the front, back and side seams of your elastic, and fold the waist band over the elastic matching pins or marks, stretch, and zigzag in place!
 Hem bottom of pants, or leave raw.
 Enjoy!